1 – Introduction

 in the first year of his reign I, Daniel, understood by the books the number of the years specified by the word of the LORD through Jeremiah the prophet, that He would accomplish seventy years in the desolations of Jerusalem.

-Daniel was studying “the books” – the scrolls – in particular Jeremiah 25:11-12, a prophecy about the length of Jerusalem’s desolation and Captivity of the Jewish people in Babylon.
-That Captivity had started with the siege of Jerusalem in the year 606/605 B.C., which was also the time of Daniel’s capture when he was hauled off to Babylon and ended up living in king Nebuchadnezzar’s palace.
-(Daniel 1:1-6) Then seventy years later, just as Jeremiah had predicted, Babylon fell, at which time the Persian conqueror Cyrus made a proclamation allowing the Jews to return to their land – which just happened to be in the year following Daniel’s fervent prayer.
+Daniel was studying “the books” – the scrolls – in particular Jeremiah 25:11-12 and 29:10, prophetic messages about the length of Jerusalem’s desolation and Captivity of the Jewish people in Babylon.
+The “desolations of Jerusalem” had started with the siege of Jerusalem in the year 606/605 B.C., which was also the time of Daniel’s capture when he was hauled off to Babylon and ended up living in king Nebuchadnezzar’s palace.
+(Daniel 1:1-6) Then seventy years later, just as Jeremiah had foretold, Babylon fell, at which time the Persian conqueror Cyrus made a proclamation allowing the Jews to return to their land – which just happened to be in the year following Daniel’s fervent prayer.

-At the time Babylon was still the ruling power, and Daniel had fallen out of favor with the current king.
-So there did not seem to be any glimmer of hope on the horizon that the Jews might ever return to their homeland.
+Before this time Babylon was the ruling power, and Daniel had fallen out of favor with its king.
+There seemed no glimmer of hope on the horizon that the Jews might ever return to their homeland.

 Daniel was, we might say, checking in with the Lord to find out what was going on and to show before Him their repentance.
 Perhaps there was the expectation that this would help to expedite the fulfillment of the promise which he had just been studying from the Book of Jeremiah.

-And sure enough, within a very short period of time, Babylon fell to the Medo-Persians; a new king favorable to the Jews and to Daniel ascended the throne, and the Jewish people were given permission to return to Jerusalem and Judea.
+And sure enough, within a very short period of time, Cyrus made his proclamation, granting to the Jewish captives permission to return to Jerusalem and Judea.
 Furthermore, Daniel’s enemies (and would-be opponents to the Jews’ exodus) were taken out of the way – by getting thrown into the lions’ den, the account of which may be found in Daniel chapter 6.

 Although it is not recorded, it is possible that Daniel read certain prophecies to Cyrus, those that called him by name some 150 years before the Persian king was born.
 (Isaiah 44:28-45:1) This could very well be what convinced Cyrus to show favor to the Jews and permit them to return to Palestine.